Customer area

 • manage assets

-Those who choose SolidRules benefit from the experience of a company that prioritizes quality and security, having obtained the ISO 27001 certification for information security management.
+Those who choose SolidRules benefit from the experience of a company that prioritizes quality and security, and which has obtained ISO 27001 certification for information security.

 Yes.